rdchkulasinghe/PUSL2018-Computational-Theory-and-Statistics-for-Computing/README.md

 # PUSL2018 Coursework
 ## Overview
-<p>This repository contains the code and report for the PUSL2018 coursework, which focuses on Monte Carlo simulation and statistical probability.
+<p>This contains the code and report for the PUSL2018 coursework, which focuses on Monte Carlo simulation and statistical probability.
 The project is divided into two main tasks</p>

 ### Monte Carlo Simulation:
 - Simulating marble drops into circular and rectangular trays.